Enhancing Alcohol and other Drug Services in the Kimberley

 As part of the 2019-20 Budget the State Government has allocated $11.5 million over the forward estimates to expand AOD treatment services in the Kimberley region including:

 - $9.2 million for the development of a comprehensive, specialist AOD service for young people with complex needs that includes consideration of residential rehabilitation, low medical withdrawal and stabilisation, and day programs (including ‘on-country’ programs, family intervention, co-occurring mental health and AOD, and links with other existing service providers in the Kimberley); and

 - $2.3 million for the provision of four adult low medical withdrawal beds to support withdrawal to take place in the Kimberley region, given that these services do not formally exist in the Kimberley region.

 In addition to this, the State Government has committed $20.1 million through RfR, to continue core treatment and prevention services in the Pilbara and Kimberley through the North West Drug and Alcohol Support Program.

 Youth AOD in the Kimberley

-The MHC and the WA Primary Health Alliance (WAPHA) have been listening to the concerns of stakeholders in the Kimberley and have been working closely to identify opportunities to collaborate and integrate projects where possible.
+In response to concerns about consultation fatigue across the region, the MHC and the WA Primary Health Alliance integrated consultations in the East Kimberley for the co-design of the Kimberley Youth AOD Service and development of the headspace service in Kununurra.
+This is part of an ongoing commitment from both agencies to identify opportunities to collaborate and integrate projects where possible.
 Read the joint statement from the MHC and WAPHA outlining this commitment.